Great Personal Development Goals To Set For Yourself – And How To Achieve Them

 Always remember that ups and downs are normal and consistency is what matters the most.
 “Personal development is no different than any other goal.
 The results are going to take longer than you want.
 You’re going to slip up.
 And you will feel like you’ve hit a plateau when you’re doing all the right things and nothing is happening,” according to Soulsby.
 Her best advice?
 Don’t think in an all-or-nothing way.
 It’s okay to mess up, have bad days and be a human being.
 Just keep going, even imperfectly.
 Do one thing every day that gets you closer to your goal – that one practice can move mountains over time.

-Finally, you’ll want to track activity over outcomes when tracking progress.
+Finally, you’ll want to track activity over outcomes when tracking progress towards goals.
 “If you do the right things for the right reasons, with no attachment to time, the right results will happen.
 Instead of focusing on the outcome, track how consistent you can be with doing the right things,” adds Soulsby.
 “Personal development isn’t a goal you just check off, it’s a process.
 When you focus on the work and not the result, you pace yourself for a longer run.”